The Mole (American TV series) season 2: Episode 3

-Journal Switch: At the start of the round, each of the players were required to pass their Mole journals four seats to their left, after being instructed to choose a number between one and eleven and choosing four, around the dining room table.
+Journal Switch: At the start of the round, each of the players was required to pass their Mole journals four seats to their left around the dining room table.

 Neutralizer: One player was recruited for being the most trustworthy of the group.
-That player was then given a photograph of a nearby landmark, and was given 60 minutes to find the landmark and retrieve an envelope there.
+That player was given a photograph of a nearby landmark and had 60 minutes to find the landmark and retrieve an envelope there.
 That person was Myra.
-The envelope contained a Neutralizer, which the player could use to prevent any other player from earning an exemption for the remainder of that round and add $10,000 for the group pot.
+The envelope contained a Neutralizer, which the player could use to prevent any other player from earning an exemption for the remainder of that round and add $10,000 to the group pot.

 Little Jon & Little Jane: One player was selected to be a "matchmaker".
 That player's job was to pit each of the other players against one of two opponents in a pugil stick battle over a small stream.
 The available foes were Little John, a heavily built man; or Little Jane, an average-sized woman.
 At least three players were required to square off against Little John.
-Each player that won their bout and successfully crossed the stream earned $5,000 for the group pot and earned the chance to compete for an exemption.
-Once everyone had completed their bout, the matchmaker then pitted the players against each other until one remained.
+Each player who won their bout and crossed the stream earned $5,000 for the group pot and the chance to compete for an exemption.
+Once everyone had completed their bout, the matchmaker pitted the players against each other until one remained.
 That player fought against the matchmaker for the exemption.

 After the game was over, several of the players converged on Anderson and pushed him into the water.
 Bill, who had led the players in advancing on him, also fell in.
 Jokingly, Anderson said he would remember it.
 One of contestants retorted that it was payback for the Burn Bags Burn game.

 Exemption to Spare: The winner of the exemption in the above challenge was later told that he had earned a second exemption, which he could award to any other player for any reason.